osu-cass/working-waterfronts-mobile/source/index.rst

 	.. image:: homeview.png

 	The **User location** section contains a toggle and a drop down menu, which determine if the app should be locating using the user location and what distance from the user it should be locating vendors.
 In the code Home view below we first add a togglefield to switch the user location on or off.
 Underneath the toggle we add a drop down menu for users to choose how far away from themselves they want to look for a vendor.
-Our listeners then grab this info when an event is fired and they use funtions to fire events to the controller.
+Our listeners then grab this info when an event is fired and they use functions to fire events to the controller.
 Then in the controller we use the functions to take the data input from the home screen to make an api call and get back data that relates to the user input.

 	.. literalinclude:: ../app/view/Home.js
 		:lines: 15-29, 87-96, 124-131